max0x7ba/atomic_queue/README.md

 These containers maintain their ring-buffers as array data members with size specified at compile-time and have no pointer data members.
 That makes them position-independent, allows allocating them into process-shared memory with a plain C++ placement new statement, and mapping at arbitrary addresses in different processes using the same queue objects in shared memory.
 The queue elements must be position-independent too to support this particular use-case (unlike classes with process-position-dependent pointers such as `std::unique_ptr`, `std::string` and all the C++ standard containers with default allocators).

-There are corresponding `B` variants (`AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2`) that use `std::allocator` or user-specified (stateful) allocator for allocating the ring-bufferes, where the buffer size is specified as an argument to the constructor at run-time.
+There are corresponding `B` variants (`AtomicQueueB`, `OptimistAtomicQueueB`, `AtomicQueueB2`, `OptimistAtomicQueueB2`) that use `std::allocator` or user-specified (stateful) allocator for allocating the ring-buffers, where the buffer size is specified as an argument to the constructor at run-time.

 Totally ordered mode is supported.
 In this mode consumers receive messages in the same FIFO order the messages were posted.
 This mode is supported for `push` and `pop` functions, but not for the `try_` versions.
 On Intel x86 the totally ordered mode has 0 cost, as of 2019.